How to Successfully Launch and Market an App

 App Store Optimisation (ASO) is an extremely important technique for driving traffic to your app.
 ASO is the process of optimising your app to rank higher in the marketplace; the higher a mobile app ranks the more visible it will be to potential users.
-It is therefore not surprising that ASO is considered the backbone of app marketing.
+It is therefore not surprising that ASO is considered the backbone of app launch strategy.

-According to a report by Nielsen, 63% of Android and iOS users have utilised search to discover new apps in their respective app stores.
+According to a report by Nielsen, 63% of Android and iOS users have utilised the search to discover new apps in their respective app stores.
 For these reasons, it is important to implement ASO strategies to secure higher app ranking.
 This includes optimising the app’s title, keywords, description and visual elements.

 Optimising the Title